AndersMoberg/MobesIO/README.md

 # MobesIO
 Collection of scripts I've developed overtime for personal use.
 It is meant to be install and linked up through your global Node installation.

+⚠ This code isn't super clean.. but it works for my purposes, and is organized to a decent level.

+## Installation and usage
-If you clone this repo and run "npm install", it will automatically run "npm run build" and "npm link".
+Clone this repo and run "npm install", it will automatically run "npm run build" and "npm link".
-Use the command "io", to get a command-line help text.
+Use the command "io" to get a command-line help text.

+## Explanation
 It allows you to select an input and a output mechanism.

 Inputs can be: